pytorch/tutorials/intermediate_source/inductor_debug_cpu.rst

     print("ratio:", eager_t / inductor_t)

 Output:

 .. code-block:: shell

     eager use: 410.12550354003906
     inductor use: 478.59081745147705
     ratio: 0.8569439458198976

 We see inductor model spent more time than eager model, which does not meet our expectation.
-To deep dive op-level performance, we can use `Pytorch Profiler<https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html>`
+To deep dive op-level performance, we can use `Pytorch Profiler <https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html>`_

-We can enable kernel profile in inductor by:
+To enable kernel profile in inductor, we need set ``enable_kernel_profile`` by:

 .. code-block:: python

     from torch._inductor import config
     config.cpp.enable_kernel_profile = True

-Following the steps in `Pytorch Profiler<https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html>` we can get the profiling table and trace files.
+Following the steps in `Pytorch Profiler <https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html>`_ we are able to get the profiling table and trace files.

 .. code-block:: python

     from torch.profiler import profile, schedule, ProfilerActivity
     my_schedule = schedule(
         skip_first=10,